Zaahiid/Zaahiid/README.md

 #### Skills
 - Frontend: Proficient in React.js, Redux, HTML5, CSS3, and JavaScript ES6+ for crafting engaging and responsive user interfaces.
 - Backend: Experienced in Node.js and Express.js for developing RESTful APIs and managing server-side logic.
-- Databases: Skilled in MongoDB and Mongoose for designing and implementing database schemas, ensuring data integrity and performance.